jakafle/university/README.md

-# university
-Code files used for university courses
+This repository contains the code files used for university courses.